 - Make the effort to get needed health tests, and make time for telehealth appointments with your health care professionals.

 - Get out for a walk, take a bike ride, or go cross-country skiing.
-Regular exercise and fresh air helps your mental health and physical energy—both important for optimizing productivity.
+Regular exercise and fresh air help your mental health and physical energy—both are important for optimizing productivity.

 A study by HR consulting firm Mercer on how businesses are adapting to the COVID-19 workforce environment found that nearly 37% of companies said employees were experiencing mental health issues on account of social isolation and economic anxiety.

-So, speaking regularly with colleagues and practicing team building activities that pull people closer together become critically important when everyone is working remotely.
+Speaking regularly with colleagues and practicing team-building activities that pull people closer together become critically important when everyone is working remotely.
 For example, consider sharing pictures with colleagues of the fun you’ve had with family members when you have embraced the flexibility that working from home affords.
 Activities like this can help boost morale remotely and encourage other team members to do the same.
 By making an effort to stay in touch, you can help maintain a sense of normalcy as well as normal productivity.

 If you start feeling lonely, consider setting up a weekly remote support group of friends and colleagues who are also working from home.
 Make plans to meet via video conference on a regular basis and share the creative ways that you’ve adjusted to the new situation.